lindahafrifa-code/Nise-Formation-Reservoir-Characterization-and-Flow-Simulation/README.md

 ![PROD C production curve](images/fig11_prod_c_curve.png)

 PROD A produced roughly four times PROD C's total, tracking the permeability and porosity falloff away from the channel axis (18–25% porosity and 50–121 mD in the channel versus 9–20% and 10–62 mD in the lobes).
 PROD C still produced a meaningful volume despite sitting at the lobe fringe, which points to the channel-lobe system staying hydraulically connected even where individual architectural elements are weaker on their own.
-PROD C shows a possible leakage of gas into well-casing annulus in water zones.
+PROD C's position in a water-bearing zone illustrates a risk the thesis discussion highlights directly: upflank gas can still migrate into wells positioned in water zones, a finding relevant to plugging and abandonment planning for existing Nise penetrations.

 ## Key Results
 • Average reservoir porosity approximately 15%